openresty/showman-samples/README.md

 [OpenResty-Edge/](OpenResty-Edge/) is for our [OpenResty Edge](https://www.youtube.com/playlist?list=PLlR4WakbzQp3blQY5pLBHhNzR2EsEWiJK) YouTube playlist.

-The samples in this categoray mostly interact with complex web applications and web pages.
+The samples under this directory mostly interact with complex web applications and web pages.
 But they may still contain some terminal or command-line interactions.

 It contains the following screenplay files: